we have you covered at every step of your healing journey.

 When was the last time you sat down and asked yourself what you needed?
 Focusing more on internal cues to guide you for when, what and how much to eat and different ways to move helps foster a deeper connection between you and your body.
 Ditch the idea of what you feel you’re “supposed to be doing” and start getting curious about what you actually want and or need to do!

-3. Improving your relationship with food and body.
+focus on your relationship with food and body

 This is a big one.
 Understanding where you are right now in your journey with your own relationship with food and body.
 Get curious about where the work needs to be done and seek out additional support to help guide you through.